Rhino poachers are back after South Africa eases lockdown restrictions

 HOEDSPRUIT, South Africa, May 3 (Reuters) - Rhino poaching is on the rise again in South Africa since the government loosened coronavirus restrictions, following a year-long lull due to the pandemic, wildlife parks say.

 The strict limits on travel, including international travel, imposed in March last year had the happy side effect of keeping poachers at bay.
-In 2020, 394 rhinos were poached, 30 percent fewer than the year before and the lowest yearly tally since 2011.
+In 2020, 394 rhinos were poached, 30% fewer than the year before and the lowest yearly tally since 2011.

 But then South Africa began easing international travel restrictions in November.